SaifEKhaled/Computer-Networking/README.md

 ### Network Core
 it's a mesh interconnected routers uses packet switching as we unraveled earlier. but it can use another way called Circuit Switching.
-- **Packet Switching**: Independently routes packets over shared resources.
+- **Packet Switching**: Independently routes packets over shared resources, data may be queued before being transimitted, congesition loss, resources on demand not reserved. (avg low generates high)
-- **Circuit Switching**: Pre-establishes a path, ensuring resource sharing but may waste bandwidth.
+- **Circuit Switching**: Pre-establishes a path, ensuring resource sharing but may waste bandwidth, reserves resources, multiplexing,telephone call (avg same generates same)

 ### Network Functions
 The Network has 2 Functions: